 The Independent Party of the Yale Political Union is the premier forum for free and authentic student debate at Yale.
-One of the founding parties of the Yale Political Union, the IP is easily the Union’s largest party and the only one that adheres to no specific ideology or political viewpoint; instead we aim to foster robust, open, and wide-ranging political discourse.
+One of the founding parties of the Yale Political Union (and the only one still standing today), the IP is the Union’s largest party and the only one that adheres to no specific ideology or political viewpoint; instead we aim to foster robust, open, and wide-ranging political discourse.

 Along with our debates, the Independent Party hosts a wide variety of social events throughout the academic year.
 Whether watching a movie, arguing over drinks, or toasting at Mory’s, IPsters are always having fun together.
 As we like to say, we take our ideas seriously, but we don’t take ourselves too seriously.
 The IP is one of the closest groups of friends you will find at Yale; the friendships formed in the IP stay with us forever.